188.8.131.52 Situations involving industrial action

-Impact on qualification for NSA
+Impact on qualification for JSP

 - become unemployed due to taking part, or having taken part in industrial action or in a series of industrial actions, or